Chronic lymphocytic leukemia: Treatment

+As of 2024, first-line treatment for CLL involves the use of targeted biological therapy.
+Other treatment options include: chemotherapy, radiation therapy, bone marrow transplantation, and supportive or palliative care.

+Radiation therapy is usually only done in patients with SLL who have symptomatic localized disease, such as bulky lymph nodes.
+In special circumstances, patients can develop massive splenomegaly that may lead to the destruction of red blood cells, white blood cells, and platelets.
+In these cases, the patient may be treated with steroids or IVIG; however, if the patient does not respond to these treatments, they may have to undergo a splenectomy, removal of the spleen.

+CLL treatment regimens vary depending on the patient's age, physical health, and progression of their disease.
+There are several agents that may be used for the treatment of CLL.

+Treatment approaches for SLL and CLL are usually the same.

 Decision to treat

 While it is generally considered incurable, CLL progresses slowly in most cases.
 Many people with CLL lead normal and active lives for many years—in some cases for decades.
 Because of its slow onset, asymptomatic early-stage CLL (Rai 0, Binet A) is, in general, not treated since it is believed that early-stage CLL intervention does not improve survival time or quality of life.
 Instead, the condition is monitored over time to detect any change in the disease pattern.

 There are two widely used staging systems in CLL to determine when and how to treat the patient: The Rai staging system, used in the United States, and the Binet system in Europe.
 Both these systems attempt to characterize the disease based on the bulk and marrow failure.
 A "watchful waiting" strategy is used for most patients with CLL.
 The International Workshop on CLL (iwCLL) has issued guidelines with specific markers that should be met to initiate treatment, generally based on evidence for progressive symptomatic disease (summarized as "active disease").